frattalab/pipeline_iclip/README.md

 # Snakemake Pipeline for processing iCLIP data

-Barebones, choppy pipeline to process iCLIP data.
+Barebones, choppy pipeline to call peaks on iCLIP from cross-linked read BED files using [iCount](https://github.com/tomazc/iCount).
 See below and config/config.yaml for basic usage instructions.

-As it stands, I just want to merge BEDs of cross-link positions (downloaded from iMAPs web server (generated using iCount)) & identifying 'peaks' or significant x-link positions using iCount's randomisation approach.
+As it stands, I just want to merge BEDs of cross-link positions (can be generated using iCount, some data is available on from iMAPs web server) & identifying 'peaks' or significant x-link positions using iCount's randomisation approach.

-I wanted to use iCount's snakemake pipeline, but looks to be work in progress (not fully documented yet) and I also would've had to spend a bit of time re-naming files to match declarations in pipeline etc., and had some issues with it's ability to run on our cluster (if you care see my notes at end of readme on what I tried to do...)
+Before using this, I would recommend keeping an eye on the snakemake pipeline under development (see forks) in the main [iCount repo](https://github.com/tomazc/iCount).
+I was not convinced I could get it running for our purposes on the UCL CS cluster, and so this hacky pipeline was born.

-Only use this if you absolutely have to (you'll see why...)
+If you care, see my notes at end of readme on what I tried to do and other thoughts on why the main repo pipeline was unlikely to work...

 ## Setup instructions